-In this 14 minute podcast recorded on the occasion of the Feast of St. Benedict on July 11, host Sonrise Morning show host Anna Mitchell interviews Dr. Italy about the significance that Benedict and the Benedictine way of life holds for Christians today.
+A 14 minute podcast for the Feast of St. Benedict on July 11.
+Sonrise Morning show host Anna Mitchell interviews Dr. Italy about the significance that Benedict and the Benedictine life of prayer, work and stability holds for Christians today.

 July 11 is the Feast Day of a man that Pope Paul VI proclaimed patron of Europe.
 This saint, Benedict of Nursia and his followers, Benedictines, Cistercians, & Trappists, played such a pivotal role that Cardinal Josef Ratzinger, upon his election as successor of Peter, took the name Benedict XVI.

-In this twenty minute podcast from the Sonrise Morning Show Dr. Marcellino D’Ambrosio discuss why Benedict was so special, what his world was like, and why it in so many ways resembles our own.
-Many fascinating topics are touched upon — the prayer known as the liturgy of the hours or the divine office, the “Opus Dei” or the work of God which made praise and worship the central feature of monastic life, how ordinary work fit into the program of sanctification.
+In this fourteen minute podcast from the Sonrise Morning Show Dr. Marcellino D’Ambrosio discusses why Benedict was so special, what his world was like, and why it in so many ways resembles our own.
+Many fascinating topics are touched upon.
+One is the prayer known as the liturgy of the hours or the divine office, the “Opus Dei” or the work of God which made praise and worship the central feature of monastic life.
+Another is how ordinary work fits into the program of sanctification.
 Then there are the practice of hospitality and the vow of stability.
-Finally, in discussing Benedict, we must cover the role of the monasteries in preserving not only faith but civilization for five centuries worth of “Dark Ages” in Europe, when monks were just about the only people who could read and write.
+Finally, in discussing Benedict, we must cover the role of the Benedictine monasteries in preserving not only faith but civilization for five centuries.
+This period was called the “Dark Ages” in Europe since the monks were just about the only people who could read and write.
 If not for them, the light of learning and civilization would not have endured.